ecivini/rust-api-template/README.md

 ## Overview

 This project provides simple and scalable template for building RESTful APIs using Rust.
-It is designed to streamline the development of APIs by offering a well-structured starting point with best practices for code organization, error handling, and testing.
+It is designed to streamline the development of APIs by offering a well-structured starting point for your projects.

 ### Libraries